DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-02-full-or-unavailable-courses.md

 We’ve divided the designs for full courses into two parts:

-1. Stop users from applying to courses that can’t accept them
+1. Stop users from applying to courses that cannot accept them
 2. Warn users about a choice they’ve made that’s no longer available

 Here we are focusing on the first part, specifically, stopping candidates from: